-Educare is a Breast Feeding Friendly Environment, and we support nursing Mothers by providing an onsite Lactation Room located in The Nurse's and Health Specialist's Office, room 131.
-The mother's breast milk is incorporated in her child's diet by bottle and mixed in infant cereal.
-A breast milk storage and handling policy is in place and states: Non frozen breast milk should be brought in a container/bottle that will be used to feed your child.
+Educare is a breastfeeding friendly environment, and we support nursing mothers by providing an on-site lactation room located in Room 131.
+The mother's breast milk is incorporated into her child's diet by bottle and mixed in infant cereal.
+A breast milk storage and handling policy is in place and states:

+Non-frozen breast milk should be brought in a container/bottle that will be used to feed your child.
 The container should be labeled with your child's name and the date the milk was expressed.
 We will keep the milk refrigerated.
 The unused milk left in the container will be returned to you at the end of the day.